Michigan–Ohio State football rivalry: "Snow Bowl" and Woody Hayes (1950–1968)

+Woody Hayes head coach of Ohio State from 1951 to 1978.

 One of the more famous games in the rivalry is the 1950 contest, colloquially known as the Snow Bowl.
 Eighth-ranked Ohio State, coached by Wes Fesler, was scheduled to host the game on November 25 in Columbus amidst one of the worst blizzards on Ohio record.
 The Buckeyes, who led the Big Ten, were granted the option to cancel the game against Michigan, which would have, by default, given the Buckeyes the Big Ten title outright.
 Ohio State refused, and the game was set to be played.
 Amid howling snow and wind, in a famous example of a "field position" game, the teams exchanged 45 punts, often on first down, in hopes that the other team would fumble the ball near or into their own end zone.
 Ohio State's Vic Janowicz, who would claim the Heisman Trophy that year, punted 21 times for 685 yards and also kicked a field goal in the first quarter for the Buckeyes' only points.
 Michigan capitalized on two blocked punts, booting one out of the back of the end zone for a safety and recovering another one in the end zone for a touchdown just before halftime.
 Despite failing to gain a single first down or complete a single forward pass, Michigan gained a 9–3 victory, securing the Big Ten title and a Rose Bowl berth.
 Heavy criticism of Fesler's play calling led to his resignation and the hiring of Woody Hayes as his successor.

 Between 1951 and 1968 under Hayes, the Buckeyes won 12 of 18 contests, including a 1957 victory in Michigan Stadium, the first game in the series attended by over 100,000 fans.
 In 1958, Ohio State had a 20–14 lead towards the end of the game.
 On the final play, Michigan fullback Gene Sisinyak ran the ball from the one-yard line for what might have been a game-winning touchdown, but Ohio State defensive tackle Dick Schafrath hit Sisinyak, forcing a fumble.
 In the 1968 game, Ohio State won 50–14, outscoring its foe 29–0 in the second half and attempting an unsuccessful two-point conversion attempt on its final touchdown.
 In the post-game interview Hayes was asked why he went for two points with an already insurmountable 50–14 lead and he replied, "because they wouldn't let me go for three".
 The victory gave top-ranked Ohio State the Big Ten title for the first time in seven years en route to an AP national championship.
 The Buckeyes had also narrowed the series margin to 37–24–4.